 Other Names: Avian Diphtheria, Bird Pox, Contagious Epithelioma, Poxvirus Infection, Poxvirus Avium, Avian Pox

-Fowl pox is a slow-spreading viral disease of chickens characterized by lesions on the unfeathered skin areas and/or mucous membranes of the oral cavity, larynx, or trachea.
-The disease is caused by the avian poxvirus which is classified as at least three different strains or types, including fowl poxvirus (FPV) that affects chickens and turkeys, pigeon poxvirus (PPV) that occurs in pigeons, and canary poxvirus (CPV) that affects different species of wild birds.
-Each virus strain can only cause disease within certain species of birds.
-For example, chickens are not affected by infection with pigeon pox virus, and vice versa.
+Fowl pox is a slow-spreading viral disease in chickens characterized by lesions on unfeathered skin and/or the mucous membranes of the mouth, larynx, and trachea.
+It is caused by avian poxvirus, which exists in several strains, including fowl poxvirus (affecting chickens and turkeys), pigeon poxvirus (affecting pigeons), and canary poxvirus (affecting various wild birds).
+Each strain is species-specific, meaning chickens cannot contract pigeon poxvirus, and vice versa.

 Forms of Fowl Pox